Table of Contents

 How Does Bitcoin’s Decentralization Affect its Impact on Inflation?

 Bitcoin works on a network of computers called nodes, which are spread out and not controlled by a central authority or government.
 Decentralization helps prevent manipulation or interference that could cause inflation.
-Blockchain technology makes Bitcoin transactions easy to see and doesn’t need assurance.
-This makes it even more resistant to inflation.

 Can Bitcoin Protect You from Inflation?